-(A) The Sheriff agrees that designated representatives of the Association shall have access to the premises of the Sheriff that are available to the public.
+The Sheriff agrees that designated representatives of the Association shall have access to the premises of the Sheriff that are available to the public.
 If any area of the Sheriff's premises is restricted to the public, permission must be requested to enter such areas and such permission will not be unreasonably denied.
-Such access shall be during the regular working hours of the employee and shall be restricted to matters related to the application of this Agreement, proceedings governed by Sections 112.532, .533 and .534, Florida Statutes, and proceedings governed by Chapter 86-342, Laws of Florida.
+Such access shall be during the regular working hours of the employee and shall be restricted to matters related to the application of this Agreement.

-(B) Critical Incident Situations
+A. Critical Incident Situations